Lutando/docs-oxd/sources/index.md

 (6).
 There are oxd plugins for many popular applications like: Wordpress, Drupal, Magento, OpenCart, SugarCRM, SuiteCRM, Roundcube, Shopify, and Kong.
 More are being added too.
 Next on the list are: MatterMost, RocketChat, NextCloud, and Liferay.

+Feel free to peruse these docs and the [oxd code on Github](https://github.com/GluuFederation/oxd).
+When you're ready to spin up an oxd server, head over to the [oxd website to sign up for your license](https://oxd.gluu.org).

 # Technical Architecture
 ![image](https://cloud.githubusercontent.com/assets/5271048/22804205/919112e8-eedd-11e6-85a7-60eab8f51585.png)